WandLZhang/fast-science-0-stellar-engine/fast/stages-aw/2-networking-b-il5-ngfw/README.md

 ### Multi-regional deployment

-The stage can optionally deploy the the infrastructure into one or two regions.
-Due to current restrictions for the IL5 overlay, the two available regions are us-east4 and us-central1 (nam4).
-By default just us-east4.
+The stage can optionally deploy the infrastructure into one or two regions.
+Due to current restrictions for the IL5 overlay, the two available regions are typically us-east4 and us-central1 (nam4).
 Regional resources include NVAs (templates, MIGs, LBs) and test VMs.
+The specific regions can be configured via the `regions` variable.
 As part of your design, you should weigh the additional maintenance cost of operating in two regions against your availability requirements to decide what is best for your deployment.

 ### VPC design